iReflect/iReflect.github.io/index.md

 - Automated and simplified the retrospective process.
 - Allow team members to set and track goals and highlights for an individual or the team itself.
-- Support to get data from JIRA and Google sheets along with skeleton support to link more tools to the system, which could include Pivotal Tracker, Toggl etc
+- Support to get data from JIRA and Google sheets along with skeleton support to link more tools to the system, which could include Pivotal Tracker, Toggl etc.
-- Classification and collection of data in a form which could be processed further in later stages to generate useful insights
+- Classification and collection of data in a form which could be processed further in later stages to generate useful insights.

 ### [](#next)What is Next?